vishwajeets148/inshort-news/README.md

 Develop: https://inshort-news-nine.vercel.app/

-This API is capable of fetching news contents from various sources as gathered by Inshorts app.
+This API is capable of fetching news contents from newapi.com sources as gathered by Inshorts app.

 This is React Single page application website